WoodsTechnicalSolutions/etinker/README.md

 with some of the essential open source components used in low-level development.
 Generating production quality software BSP images is **NOT** a goal here.
 Gaining some understanding of how things are really built, or can be built, is the purpose behind the work.
+It is used to evaluate upstream changes to toolchain components, Linux, U-Boot, and Buildroot.
+Being close to upstream development helps with the task of contributing back to those projects.
 As the name suggests, this is about tinkering.

 ## Development Boards